Diethood » Recipes » Holidays » Thanksgiving » Easy Apple Stuffing Recipe

 Instructions

-• Combine bread cubes, apples and parsley in a large heat-resistant mixing bowl; set aside.
+• Combine the bread cubes, apples, and parsley in a large heat-resistant mixing bowl; set aside.

-• Remove mixture from heat and add to bread cubes mixture; mix until thoroughly combined and evenly moist.
+• Remove the mixture from the heat and add it to the bread cubes mixture; mix until thoroughly combined and evenly moist.

-• *Transfer the mixture to previously prepared baking dish. (see notes for stuffing the Turkey)
+• Transfer the mixture to the baking dish and bake for 30 minutes.
+(See notes for stuffing the Turkey)

 • Remove from oven and serve.